 Foundry

 This guide is suitable for developers who want to start building dApps using Pharos and Foundry toolchains.
-If you are a new user of Ethereum, please consider researching the before continuing.
+If you are a new user of Ethereum, please consider researching the Ethereum documentation before continuing.

 This guide will walk you through the process of sending your first transaction on the Pharos blockchain using three popular libraries: ethers.js